 MNCs are real culprits: First, for playing havoc with sensibilities of innocent buyers; Second, for brutally misrepresenting facts.
 They make you feel inferior and then they use the resultant guilt complex to sell soaps, fairness creams, shampoos, deodorants and etc. That’s how they make contribution in growth of a nation.
 And women are the easy victim in this whole game!
 Perhaps they never really understand the whole game.
 Just because MNCs make you available few products in easy way do not absolve them of their gory crimes.
 After all, it’s they who kept us deliberately in dark about real facts.
 And instead of true facts brainwashed our minds with wrong ones using ferocious advertising resting on celebrities.
 I wish to substantiate my views by presenting few examples..

 We have so many natural fruit juices like ones prepared from green mangoes, ones prepared from sugarcane, ones prepared from Bael fruit or ones prepared from lemon but then they made Indian kids/youths to believe that soft drinks like Coke and Pepsi are the best!!
 And yes, when a girl drinks Coke with a boy it creates more seductive impression!
 One needs not simple milk but milk mixed with Bournvita which works wonders for kids.
 Many propagate a false view that these natural product are not available and even if they are available consumers are not aware of it, but I like to let you know what’s happening where these are available and where people know about them.
 In our villages Neem tree’s branch was best to clean teeth but now children use toothpaste and that too fluoride mixed!
 Everyone knows excess amount of fluoride is lethal for teeth but MNCs will never let you know that.
 Village women now use shampoos and they feel shy to use mud of Ganges which I rememberl was used quite frequently in my childhood days!!
 I mean MNCs have changed the whole mindset.
-Worse, you find that river banks are fill of wrappers of shampoos, soaps etc. on the banks of rivers!
+Worse, you can notice wrappers of shampoos, soaps etc. on the banks of rivers!

 The real danger arises from the conditioning that follows once we become addicted to useless products made by the MNCs.
 Not a long time back Sarees and Salwars were most desired clothes on part of women in our country.
 Now most women wear jeans despite the fact that medically it’s ominous.
 Definitely, they ensure availability of necessary things of everyday use in easy way but at what price?
 Now modern kids prefer fast foods.
 So isn’t good food available in kitchen?
 No it’s available but since women have become working ladies, having no time to make food, MNCs used fast food as healthier and tastier food than home-made foods!